George Swede: Life

-In 1947, Swede arrived with his mother and stepfather from post-WW II Europe to live with his maternal grandparents on a fruit farm in Oyama, British Columbia and, when his stepfather died in 1950, Swede moved with his mother to Vancouver where he finished junior high and high school.
+In 1947, Swede arrived with his mother and stepfather from post-WW II Europe to live with his maternal grandparents on a fruit farm in Oyama, British Columbia.
+When his stepfather died in 1950, Swede moved with his mother to Vancouver, where he finished junior high and high school.
 Then he studied at the University of British Columbia, where he graduated with a B.A. in Psychology in 1964.
 After that, he worked briefly as a psychologist at B.C.
 Penitentiary in New Westminster.
-In 1965, he got an M.A. at Dalhousie University.
+In 1965, he earned an M.A. at Dalhousie University with a published thesis.

 From 1966 to 1967, Swede was a psychology instructor at Vancouver City College, after which he worked as a school psychologist at the Scarborough Board of Education in Toronto until 1968.

 He resumed his academic career at Ryerson University, where he stayed as member of the psychology department from 1968 to 2006 (as chair from 1998 to 2003).
 From 1970 to 1975 he served as Director for Developmental Psychology at Ryerson Open College, a virtual university which broadcast lectures by radio (on CJRT-FM) and TV (CBC and CTV) from 1970 to 1975; and from 1993 to 2000 he was engaged in Ryerson University Now (RUN), an initiative to get bright but disadvantaged students interested in going to university.
 This was achieved by enrolling Vaughan Road Academy students in a university level introductory psychology course that Swede taught.
-Most graduated and many received scholarships to attend university.
+Most graduated, and many received scholarships to attend university.

-Swede retired in 2006 and was awarded Honorary Life Membership by the Canadian Psychological Association in 2007.
-For the 2008-2009 term, he was named the Honorary Curator of the American Haiku Archives at the California State Library in Sacramento, California.
+Swede was named the honorary curator of the American Haiku Archives for the 2008-09 term in recognition of his contributions to haiku at the California State Library in Sacramento, California.

 The George Swede Papers, thus far from 1968 to 2012, are at the Fisher Library, University of Toronto.
+His papers are also held at the Archives & Special Collections, Toronto Metropolitan University.